howie6879/ruia/README.md

 ## Overview

-An async web scraping micro-framework, written with `asyncio` and `aiohttp`, aims to make crawling url as convenient as possible.
+Ruia is an async web scraping micro-framework, written with `asyncio` and `aiohttp`, aims to make crawling url as convenient as possible.

 Write less, run faster: